michelleful/SingaporeRoadnameOrigins/README.md

 Acknowledgments
 ---------------

-Much thanks to Jake Wasserman for his help getting the geo stuff working.
+Many thanks to Jake Wasserman for his help getting the geo stuff working, and audiences at PyLadies Boston, MapTime Boston, PyData, and Boston Python for their feedback.